 Typical landings match the width of the stair and usually extend for a similar depth.
 If the stair makes a 180 turn, the landing is typically a larger rectangle but can still be fabricated from precast terrazzo panels.

 We are happy to consult and assist in figuring out the optimal panel layout for the best looking landing.
 Lastly, check with your precast manufacturer to verify the panel thickness as it could be different than the adjacent tread thickness and you need to make adjustments in your elevations.

 There are two types of terrazzo base.
-Straight or flat base which is always precast and then set after the floor has been installed.
+The first is called flat base (aka straight base) which is always precast and then set after the floor has been installed.

-Cove base can be poured in place or precast.
+The second type is called cove base can be poured in place or precast.
 Typically terrazzo cove base is precast.
 To install it correctly the precast cove base should be installed prior to the floor.
-Designers and General Contractor should be aware of this and schedule accordingly as cove base has longer lead times.
+Designers and General Contractor should be aware of this and schedule accordingly as precast cove base has longer lead times.
 Regardless if the terrazzo base is flat or cove epoxy terrazzo base is commonly produced at ⅜” thickness in 4’ lengths.